Jackson’s Bay, 1874-1879: Resolutely Untamed

 The rest of the inquiry into why the shakespeare immigrants refused to land at Jackson’s Bay became a repetition of the above exchange, those presiding over it generally disbelieving the immigrants’ statements.

 Mueller participated in the Hokitika inquiry in his capacity as provincial engineer.
-He disputed the statement of another Pole regarding people he had known “at home… going about in rags” in Jackson’s Bay.
+He disputed the statement of another Pole regarding people he knew in Jackson’s Bay “going about in rags.”

 Mueller seems to have been the only person to believe that the settlers had six days’ employment per week.

-Anna (née Fiatek) “Zilawski” returned to the waipara without her husband, Frederyk.
-(Spelling variations of their surname were Zyglewski, Ziglefsk, Zylifski, Zylawsky, Zyglensky and Czuglewski.
-The Polish spelling was Czygłowski, and would have ended with an “a” to denote her gender.)
+Anna (née Fiatek) Czuglewski returned to the waipara without her husband, Frederyk.
+(Spelling variations of their surname included Ziglefsk, Zilawski, Zyglensky Zylifski, Zylawsky, and Zyglewski.)
 She told the inquiry that the shakespeare Poles had expected to stay in Hokitika and were “removed without being consulted” to Jackson’s Bay.
 She said that she was not used to “such a wild-looking country” and refused to return.

-Weronika (née Majewska) Bielski told the same inquiry that she and her husband, Walenty, immigrated to New Zealand “in consequence of the glowing accounts they heard of the country.”
+Weronika (née Majewska) Bielski said that she and her husband, Walenty, immigrated to New Zealand “in consequence of the glowing accounts they heard of the country.”
 She did not go ashore with her husband and two of their three children, who were not allowed back on board the waipara.
 She heard from other passengers about settlers in Jackson’s Bay being so much in debt that she “would die here” [Hokitika] rather than go to there.

 Johan Senger did manage to re-board the steamer after he explored the Jackson’s Bay “mountain… The scrub you couldn’t get through, and you couldn’t look over.”
 He did not see any clearings or homesteads:

-The interpreter’s repeated use of “wild-looking” reiterates Theophilus Daniel’s assertion at the time that immigrants arrived in New Zealand with the impression of a colony further advanced than it really was.
+The interpreter’s repeated use of the description “wild-looking” reiterates the assertion by immigration agent Theophilus Daniel that people arrived in New Zealand expecting a more progressed colony.
 The Poles may have come from a culturally oppressive society, but continental Europe lay within many hundreds of years’ civilisation, where people did not have to hew shelter from a surrounding forest, and where even the poorest peasant could cultivate basic vegetables.

-Immigration minister Atkinson reported the shakespeare incident to agent-general Featherston in March 1876, saying he enclosed a report from Bonar regarding the reasons for the refusal, but it is not with the other enclosures in the parliamentary papers.60
+Immigration minister Atkinson reported the shakespeare incident to agent-general Featherston in March 1876, saying he enclosed a report from Bonar regarding the reasons for the refusal, but that report is not with the other enclosures in the parliamentary papers.61

 Hokitika 1868